 - a.
 Presiding officer.
-The chair is the presiding officer of board or commission meetings and shall conduct the meetings of the board or commission and see that these procedural rules are observed.
+The chair is the presiding officer of B&C meetings and shall conduct the meetings of the B&C and see that these procedural rules are observed.
 In the chair's absence, the vice-chair shall preside. - b.
 Robert's Rules.
-Meetings of the board or commission shall, in general, be conducted in accordance with Robert's Rules of Order, Newly Revised, 10th Edition, except to the extent these procedural rules require otherwise.
-The board or commission may elect to follow an alternative procedure at any time or with regard to any matter for the purpose of facilitating the orderly transaction of public business. - c.
-Civility.
-It is the responsibility of the presiding officer to assure that the board or commission meeting is carried out in a civil manner.
-The chair may require that any person, including a board or commission member, yield the floor in order to maintain civility.
-Board and commission members are expected to refrain from making offensive comments. - d.
+Meetings of the B&C shall, in general, be conducted in accordance with Robert's Rules of Order, Newly Revised, 10th Edition, except to the extent these procedural rules require otherwise.
+The B&C may elect to follow an alternative procedure at any time or with regard to any matter for the purpose of facilitating the orderly transaction of public business. - c.Civility.
+It is the responsibility of the presiding officer to assure that the B&C meeting is carried out in a civil manner.
+The chair may require that any person, including a B&C member, yield the floor in order to maintain civility.
+B&C members are expected to refrain from making offensive comments. - d.
 Order of presentation.
 For each item on the agenda, other than reports provided in writing, there will usually be a presentation by the staff, committee, citizen or other person who is bringing the matter forward.
-Board or Commission members will be given the opportunity to ask clarifying questions, as well as an opportunity to make statements.
+B&C members will be given the opportunity to ask clarifying questions, as well as an opportunity to make statements.
 For all business items and public hearings, public comment will be invited on each item prior to voting on the motion with respect to that item. - e.
 Motions.
-If a subject on the agenda will require action by the board or commission, the best practice is to engage in discussion only after a motion is made and seconded.
+If a subject on the agenda will require action by the B&C, the best practice is to engage in discussion only after a motion is made and seconded.
 The discussion should be focused on the motion under consideration.
 The chair may, however, allow discussion prior to the time a motion is made to allow a full discussion of a broad topic. - f.
 Recognition to speak.
-Board and commission members will speak after being recognized by the presiding officer.
-Board or commission members, other than the presiding officer, shall be recognized to speak in the order in which the members indicate an interest in speaking.
-Each board or commission member is encouraged to speak only once with respect to the motion on the floor, but the presiding officer may recognize members to speak a second time on a topic if time allows and the board or commission members wish to make additional comments.
-The presiding officer may, to assure the timely completion of the meeting, limit the remarks of a board and commission member addressing a particular motion to four (4) minutes.
-The presiding officer will normally make his or her remarks after all of the other board or commission members have been given an opportunity to speak at least once.
+B&C members will speak after being recognized by the presiding officer.
+B&C members, other than the presiding officer, shall be recognized to speak in the order in which the members indicate an interest in speaking.
+Each B&C member is encouraged to speak only once with respect to the motion on the floor, but the presiding officer may recognize members to speak a second time on a topic if time allows and the B&C members wish to make additional comments.
+The presiding officer may, to assure the timely completion of the meeting, limit the remarks of a B&C member addressing a particular motion to three (3) minutes.
+The presiding officer will normally make his or her remarks after all of the other B&C members have been given an opportunity to speak at least once.

 g.
-Four (4) Minute rule.
-Any board or commission member can enforce the four (4) minute rule (limiting an individual's right to speak to four minutes or less) as a point of order.
+Three (3) Minute rule.
+Any B&C member can enforce the three (3) minute rule (limiting an individual's right to speak to three minutes or less) as a point of order.